On the use of cross-fitting in causal machine learning with correlated units: Applications

 This particular corollary provides an example where our result holds even for CLTs or nuisance parameters with rates not necessarily equal to $\sqrt{n}$.
 If units represent areal geographies, then $G$ may represent commuting patterns between these geographies.
 If each unit represents a point in space, then $G$ may denote an adjacency matrix, where units are considered ``adjacent'' if they are within a certain distance from another unit.
+Similar results also exist for CLTs that may hold under other network dependency structures, such as the simpler setting where $X_i \ind X_j$ just if $G_{ij} = 0$.

 \textbf{Simulation}.
 We evaluate the use of cross-fitting on an Erd\H{o}s-R\'enyi (ER) random network (with $p = 3/n$).
 This random network has a maximum degree roughly bounded by $\log(n)$ \citep{Bollobas2011}, which guarantees a network CLT will hold \citep{ogburn2022}.
 We estimate an ATE over the network using the following DGP: